 This isn’t just a case of my particular insecurities and my husband’s sexual idiosyncrasies.
 Studies have shown that straight women overestimate the importance of thinness in heterosexual men’s perception of female beauty.
-That is to say, women think men prefer ladies much thinner — and “oyster”-less — than they actually do.
+That is to say, women think men prefer ladies much thinner -- and “oyster”-less -- than...

 Three years later, the same research team found that “mothers and daughters believed that men (of their own generation) prefer much thinner women than these men actually prefer.”

 This discrepancy has also attracted the attention of pseudo-scientific surveys.
 A recent headline in the Daily Mail read, “Men love Kim Kardashian's curves while women want Emma Watson's slim hips: Infographic shows the sexes have VERY different ideas about the body beautiful.”
 The emphasis isn’t always on the figure.
 Last year, the media went nuts over a study commissioned by a beauty retailer (ehem), which found differences between men’s and women’s perceptions of the ideal female face.

 These findings make headlines because they're surprising: Given the enormous industry around self-improvement, shouldn't we have an accurate sense of what the opposite sex wants?
 It also seems to go against what evolutionary psychologists like to call "mate selection theory," which suggests that women should have an accurate perception of what men find attractive, so as to judge their relative "mate value" (which is such a depressingly dehumanizing term, isn't it?).

 Psychologist David Buss, author of "The Evolution of Desire," tells me, "Why women are a bit off in what they think men want is a weird modern phenomenon," he told me.
 "My speculation is that it is distorted by media images of repeated exposure to ultra-thin female models that have even been photoshopped to make them look thinner than they really are."